Cost of Goods Sold

 To enable posting COGS to Xero from your store:

-Important: You may have different requirements for this account depending on how you currently manage your Xero account.
+You may have different requirements for the expense account depending on how you currently manage your Xero account.
 Because of this, we strongly recommend you get in touch with your bookkeeper or accountant to help add this account to Xero.

 4. Once you've selected the accounts in the On-hand inventory and Costs of Goods Sold (COGS) fields, click Save.